 Elements of general chemistry adapted to the needs of those students who have not had high school chemistry.
-3 hours lecture; 3 hours laboratory.

 CHM 130\ Fundamental Chemistry/4 Units

 A one-semester course introducing fundamentals of general chemistry with emphasis placed on principles important to the understanding of human biological functions and related medical aspects.
 Especially adapted to the needs of students in nursing and other health related fields.
 Serves as a laboratory science for degree requirements.